Train up a child in the way he should go; even when he is old he will not depart from it. Proverbs 22:6

-In Junior K and Kindergarten, students and teachers begin to construct the building blocks of a classical Christian education, where the emphasis is on discovering beauty and joy in God’s creation.
+In Kindergarten, students and teachers begin to construct the building blocks of a classical Christian education, where the emphasis is on discovering beauty and joy in God’s creation.
 Students develop foundational skills in reading and writing, speaking, listening, and number sense.
 The classroom is a fun and engaging place where teachers instill a love of good literature, Scripture, poems and prayers.

 Young children are blessed with an amazing capacity to memorize and possess a natural desire to soak up information.
 We nurture that innate desire throughout the curriculum as children memorize everything from grammar jingles and poetry to Bible verses and math facts.
 Beginning to create this vast storehouse of information is exciting to them and provides a solid foundation for all that is ahead of them!

 At the center of a Classical Christian education, however, is the heart of the child.
 Building the foundation of a character of obedience, knowing God and honoring Him through our best efforts, and loving and serving others is our primary focus.